multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Inputs:**

 - time:
-  **- Control** : partly controlled: during minipool creationblock.timestampis
+  - **Control** : partly controlled: during minipool creationblock.timestampis
     passed
-  **- Checks** : there aren’t any checks
+    - **Checks** : there aren’t any checks
-  **- Impact** : ifsetto0thanownerofminipoolcannotgettheGGPrewardsand
+  - **Impact** : ifsetto0thanownerofminipoolcannotgettheGGPrewardsand
     if non zero will be able to get (isEligible(): if(block.timestamp - reward sStartTime)￿dao.getRewardsEligibilityMinSeconds())
 - stakerAddr:
-  **- Control** : owner of minipool. not controlled.
+  - **Control** : owner of minipool. not controlled.
-  **- Checks** : therequireValidStakerfunction checks the address.
+    - **Checks** : therequireValidStakerfunction checks the address.
 If this ad- dress isn’t staker, will revert.
-  **- Impact** : in case of full access it will allow any user to set theRewardsStart Timeand bypass theisEligiblecheck.
+  - **Impact** : in case of full access it will allow any user to set theRewardsStart Timeand bypass theisEligiblecheck.
 - msg.sender:
-  **- Control** : -
+  - **Control** : -
-  **- Checks** :onlyRegisteredNetworkContract
+    - **Checks** :onlyRegisteredNetworkContract
-  **- Impact** : access to the function by untrusted addresses will allow manipu-
+  - **Impact** : access to the function by untrusted addresses will allow manipu-

 ```